 Settling Personal Injury Suits and Preserving Benefits

-As with parents planning for their children (discussed here), trusts can provide a solution.
+As with parents planning for their children (check out Planning for Your Child with Special Needs), trusts can provide a solution.
 However, the trusts must be different.
 For the property and income in these so-called “self settled” trusts not to be taken into account in determining the beneficiary’s eligibility for benefits, they must meet some specific requirements set out in federal law at 42 USC § 1396p(d)(4)(A) and (d)(4)(C).
 As a result, these are often referred to as “(d)(4)(A)” and “(d)(4)(C)” trusts.
 The main difference between the two is that (d)(4)(A) trusts are individual trusts for each beneficiary and (d)(4)(C) trusts are managed for many beneficiaries by non-profit organizations.
 But there are also some specific differences.

 Here are links to read up on both kinds of trusts: